awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/SPECIFICATION.md

 ### ⭐ API Gateway

 API Gateway provides HTTP API routes for the Lambda integrations `LabelsFn`, `UploadFn`, and `PrepareDownloadFn`.
-Each endpoint is configured with a an Amazon Cognito authorizer.
+Each endpoint is configured with an Amazon Cognito authorizer.
 Parameters for all routes are provided in the body of the request in a JSON object.
 Each parameter is a top-level item in the request body JSON object.

 | Method | Route     | Parameters        | Example response                                            | Lambda            |
 | ------ | --------- | ----------------- | ----------------------------------------------------------- | ----------------- |